Columbia University summer internship opportunity with the Business and Human Rights Centre Corporate Legal Accountability Programme

 About us

 The Business and Human Rights Centre (BHRC) is a global non-profit organisation that works with communities, civil society, companies and governments to drive human rights at the heart of business to deliver a just economy, climate justice, and end abuse.
 BHRC tracks the human rights policies and practices of over 10,000 companies worldwide to push for better human rights protections.
-Our website is a global business and human rights knowledge hub, delivering daily news in ten languages, with over 150,000 active users per month.
+Our website is a global business and human rights knowledge hub, delivering daily news in 11 languages, with over 150,000 active users per month.
 Our weekly e-newsletter has over 16,000 subscribers globally, including advocates, business-people, governments, investors and the UN.

 The Centre’s Corporate Legal Accountability (CLA) Programme aims to strengthen the legal accountability of business actors so that rightsholders can exercise their rights and access justice when abuses occur.
 We view strategic litigation as a critical tool in ending this impunity and aim to equip lawyers, legal practitioners and affected people pursuing strategic litigation around the world with networks, analysis and information to help build stronger cases against companies implicated in human rights abuses, support the development of novel legal strategies, establish effective legal precedent and improve access to legal remedy.